TheLoop705/html-css/README.md

-# Project Folder for re-learning html and css
+# Repo for re-learning html and css